YaraRAA/test-case/REPLICATION.md

 - Dataset is not provided, but a link is provided in the README: https://doi.org/10.3886/ICPSR13568.v1
 - Access conditions are  described.
 The website requires registration.
-- The data are not cited in the paper nor in the README.
+- The data are cited in the paper, but not in the README.
+See template README referenced above.

-Suggested citation:
+Citation in paper

->United States.
+> United States.
 Bureau of the Census.
 Census of Population and Housing, 2000 [United States]:  Public Use Microdata Sample:  5-Percent Sample    . [distributor], 2006-01-12. https://doi.org/10.3886/ICPSR13568.v1

+> [SUGGESTED] For clarity, please add data citations to the README as well.

 ### Analysis Data Files